 4. Korca Beer Festival

 The Korca Beer Festival is a must-visit for four days every August if you’re a lover of local and international beers.
 This is a hugely popular festival, with more than 100K people in attendance every year.
 The other plus point?
-It’s totally free, and you’ll get to sample beers from all over the world, as well as some locally produced in the Korca region.
+It’s free, and you’ll get to sample beers from all over the world and some locally produced in the Korca region.

 The festival also features music from local and national bands, with food stands and a fun feel in the air.

 5. Dita e Veres

-Dita e Veres is not a festival as such but an annual celebration which is hugely important in Albanian culture.
+Dita e Veres is not a festival but an annual celebration that is hugely important in Albanian culture.
 If you’re visiting the country in March, you’re in for a treat as there are huge celebrations all around the country, with families and children often spending time together.
 You’ll find lots of traditional food, dancing, and general merriment.

 This celebration is a pagan holiday that celebrates when Diana, the Goddess of forests, greenery, and nature, comes out of her temple to break the winter season.
-As such, it marks the change from winter to spring and has a strong emphasis on nature.
-The day before Dita e Veres you’ll see people searching for a clump of grass containing soil and the roots, as they will then keep it in their home as a sign of good luck.
+As such, it marks the change from winter to spring and strongly emphasizes nature.
+The day before Dita e Veres, you’ll see people searching for a clump of grass containing soil and roots, as they will then keep it in their home as a sign of good luck.

 6. National Festival Of Urban Folk Songs

 Folk music is quite important across this region of the world.
 Every March, you will find this nationwide celebration of the local folk music, which varies from village to village.
 Elbasan is the place to be for this particular festival, as there is a large concert of different performers from across the country and a generally fun-filled feel in the air!

 7. Gjirokastër Folk Festival